neel-one/MusicMood/README.md

 best solution needs some sort of personalization but not to the extent of removing the algorithm's ability to recommend a wider breadth of music.
 I am curious to see that applying  traditional personalized content methods to crowdsourced song lists could be effective.

 **TODOS (maybe)**
 * Create a way for users to like/dislike tracks
-* Use these insights to train custom  model (SVM, ensemble trees, neural nets? - talking to feed ranking employees, most companies are moving toward deep learning methods) - based on user preferences
+* Use these insights to train custom  model (SVM, ensemble trees, neural nets? - talking to content recommendaiton/feed ranking employees, companies are moving toward or already using deep learning methods) - based on user preferences
 * Rank songs based off each user's personal model

 Final remarks: I've noticed that song data is highly unavailable and pricey, so it would be hard to train models on